mpohoda/Klipper_CRXPro/README.md

 position_max: 400
 position_min: -6.0

-#input shaper in printer config after measurment with sensor these values are some defaults for CR family printers working also for our CR-X pro
+#input shaper in printer config after measurment with sensor these values are some defaults for CR family printers working also for our CR-X Pro
+#CR10S
 #[input_shaper]
 #shaper_freq_x: 91.3
 #shaper_type_x: ei